 Reference list.
-All articles submitted for the 'Metallofizika i Noveishie Tekhnologii' ('MFiNT') should have a relevant reference list of articles.
+All articles submitted for the 'Metallophysics and Advanced Technologies' ('MNT', in transliteration 'Metallofizika i Noveishie Tekhnologii') should have a relevant reference list of articles.
 Authors should acknowledge the works that influenced the author’s work.
 If the author is using information gathered privately, such information should be used only after proper permission from the source is obtained.

 Financial support.
 The author also should mention clearly the financial support obtained in doing the work.

 No plagiarism, No fraudulent data.
-All 'MFINT' articles should be original.
+All 'MNT' articles should be original.
 If an author is using a lengthy text from another source, it should be cited within quotes and the reference should be given properly.
 Plagiarism in any form will not be acceptable.
+The papers are actively and routinely scanned for plagiarism using free online plagiarism checker tools (https://smallseotools.com/plagiarism-checker).

 Authorship with multiple authors.
 All authors who have made a significant contribution to the article should be included as co-authors.
 An inclusion of people who do not contribute in the co-author list is inappropriate and will not be tolerated.
 All co-authors should sign a copyright transfer form before the final publication can take place.